Sustainability Site

 Obligation of information disclosure

-• Incurrence of costs associated with measures to disclose information due to requirements for information disclosure on carbon footprint and other matters
+• Incurrence of costs to assess GHG emissions from our products and disclose information, in response to requirements for reporting on carbon footprint and related matters

 Markets Fluctuations in raw material costs